amitchell05/100-days-of-code/log.md

 **Thoughts**: On some of them, I still feel I use Google too much to remind me of methods I can use.
 Hopefully, I will be able to recall them better with practice.

+### Day 37: September 28, 2020

+**Today's Progress**: We covered classes in CoderGirl today.
+I have a better understanding of super() now.
+I also completed Coursera's Intro to Figma guided project and a few exercises on Hackerank and CodeHS.

+**Thoughts**: I hope I will get better with remembering methods.

 ## Saved Example

 ### Day 1: June 27, Monday